Napoli Basket (2016): 2019–present: Promotion to LBA and Italian Cup victory

-The "American Era" (2025–)
+The "American Era" (2025–present)

 At the end of the 2024–25 season, American entrepreneur Matt Rizzetta became the club’s principal owner along with US-based business executives and investors Daniel Doyle, Bob Wood and Vincent T Beni.
 New York University professor and sports business expert Gina Antoniello joined as advisor and Nicola Cirrincione joined as US market representative.

 With the arrival of the new ownership, the team’s name was changed to “Napoli Basketball,” and both organizational and technical restructurings were set in motion in preparation for the coming seasons.

 NBA executive and New Orleans Pelicans Chief of Staff James Laughlin was hired as the General Manager and John Staudt was hired as Head of Scouting.

 The era of new ownership was introduced in world-class fashion on a MSC cruise ship in Naples in front of more than 200 people.
 During the presentation, rumors swirled around the entrance of Shaquille O’Neal as a prospective addition to the ownership group, however no official statement or confirmation was made.